 Koch received his B.S. degree in mechanical engineering from the University of Alberta, Edmonton, Canada in 1985, and his M.S. and Ph.D. degrees from Stanford University, Palo Alto, CA, in 1986 and 1991, respectively.

 Improving fluid mechanical and combustion systems using closed loop control methods is the general focus of Koch’s research.
-His research interests include combustion engines, advanced powertrains and control of both reacting and non-reacting fluids.
+His research interests include combustion engines, advanced powertrains and control of both reacting and non-reacting fluids and combining machine learning and controls.

 Koch is currently a technical editor for Mechatronics Journal and Control Engineering Practice and has been on the technical committee for a variety of conferences and reviews.
 He is also active providing peer review for journal papers, grant applications and conferences.
 He has chaired sessions in conferences and been on the program committee for conferences.